-There are four pathways in Mathematics available in the Sixth Form:
+There are three pathways in Mathematics available in the Sixth Form:

-- I. Mathematics AS level (over two years) - 2.
-Mathematics A level (over two years) - 3.
-Mathematics A level (over two years) and Further Mathematics AS level (over one year in the Upper Sixth) - 4.
+- I. Mathematics A level (over two years) - 2.
+Mathematics A level (over two years) and Further Mathematics AS level (over one year in the Upper Sixth) - 3.
 Mathematics A level (over one year in the Lower Sixth) and Further Mathematics A level (over one year in the Upper Sixth)